 Looking for the best camping on tropical Sanibel Island, Florida, to escape your winter blues?
 The only game in town is the Periwinkle Park & Campground.
 A city within a city, Periwinkle Park & Campground is loaded with Florida charm and 50's kitsch.
 Think Main Street, USA meets Disney.

 January 13, 2019

-As you approach Fort Clinch State Park, put aside the tense memories of traffic lights, strip malls, and fast food joints that lead up to the park gates, and start to relax as you travel down the three winding miles under a majestic canopy of live oaks draped in Spanish moss.
+As you approach Fort Clinch State Park, Florida, put aside the tense memories of traffic lights, strip malls, and fast food joints that lead up to the park gates, and start to relax as you travel down the three winding miles under a majestic canopy of live oaks draped in Spanish moss.
 If not camping, a six-dollar entry fee buys you a day of coastal swimming, birding, hiking, fishing, off-road biking, sharktooth hunting, and shelling.